OWASP/OdTM/README.md

 and their integration with external sources, like attack/vulnerability/weakness enumerations, also with catalogues of traditional security patterns.

+We also have an implementation of the [Academic Cloud Computing Threat Patterns (ACCTP)](docs/ODTMACCTP.md) model as a domain-specific threat model.

 All the models are implemented as OWL (Web Ontology Language) ontologies with Description Logics (DLs) as a mathematical background.

-Our framework includes a set of software tools for automation of the threat modelling process.
+The framework includes a set of software tools for automation of the threat modelling process.
-In particular, you can use the [OdTM Server](applications/OdTMServer/) as an alternative threat rule engine with different modelling tools.
+In particular, we are working on the [OdTM Server](applications/OdTMServer/) as an alternative rule engine for threat modelling tools.

 The applications are built with Java, the [OWL API](https://github.com/owlcs/owlapi)